seruminar/Kentico.Xperience.AspNetCore.XpandableSection/README.md

 ## Description

 This is a Kentico Xperience 13 section that allows editors to create any section layout that they want, with no code or configuration.
-By adding the section to a page, an editor can open the section properties and add widget zones and name them (for CSS).
-The editor can also change the direction (horizontal or vertical).
+By adding the section to a page, an editor can open the section properties and add widget zones.

+The editor can name each widget zone or group of zones and change the direction (horizontal or vertical).
+The editor can also add CSS.
+To make it easy to target a specific widget zone, the direction, name, depth, and index of each widget zone show up as HTML classes.

 ## Requirements and prerequisites